hagrid-the-developer/tilraunir/asm/gather/README.md

 Test fails when optimizations are enabled, probably due to different floating-point arithmetic.
 With `-O0` it passes.

-It seems that gatherd under Intel isn't so slow, under Ryzen, it is much, much worse:
+It seems that gatherd is slow on both Intel and AMD:

 Results for i7-4790S, GCC 7.1.0 under Ubuntu 14.04.5: